-The Company completed several acquisitions with a total cash consideration of RMB399.93 million (US\$64.19 million) subsequent to December 31, 2012.
-The acquired businesses are mainly related to development of products and technologies that are compatible with mobile devices for accessing the Internet.
-These acquisitions will enhance the depth of the Company's expertise in products for mobile devices users and are considered supplementary to the existing online marketing services.
+The Company completed several acquisitions with a total cash consideration of RMB388.58 million (US\$64.19 million) subsequent to December 31, 2013.
+The acquired businesses are related to various vertical websites and mobile applications services.
+These acquisitions will provide more attractive services to users and are considered supplementary to the existing online marketing services.
 These acquisitions are immaterial, both individually and in aggregate.